rnaudi/metrics/README.md

 # **Journey Metrics**

-Model multi-step **login and authentication journeys** (login, signup, MFA/OTP, etc.) using simple request counters and ratios.
-Watch end-to-end conversion with control charts.
-This README describes one way to define **operational SLOs and conversion metrics** for those flows, using only aggregate request metrics and without relying on funnel tooling or per-user analytics.
+Monitor multi-step authentication flows (login, MFA, OAuth) using simple request counters and ratios.
+Track end-to-end conversion with control charts.

 ---

 ## Core idea

-Many tools give you **funnels** based on individual users or sessions.
-They're excellent for product analysis, and we rely on them for that.
-For day-to-day SLOs, alerts, and automation, we've found some challenges:
-- Often require custom events and schema work
-- Depend on user/session identity
-- Can be tricky to plug directly into SLOs, alerts, and automation
+Funnel tools are great for product analytics, but for SLOs and alerts we found them tricky—they need user tracking, custom events, and can get expensive.

-This approach explores using **aggregate metrics only**:
+This approach uses **aggregate request counts only**:
-- Count **requests** per step per window (no user IDs)
+- Count requests per step per window (no user IDs)
-- Derive simple ratios that behave well at high volume
-- Feed them into standard SPC-style monitoring

-This aims to turn auth journeys into **operational signals** with:
+- Compute ratios between steps
+- Monitor with control charts

+This gives you:
-- Low cardinality (few tags, no per-user IDs)
+- Low cardinality metrics (cheap)
-- Relatively simple math
+- Simple math
-- Straightforward integration in most metrics backends (Prometheus, Datadog, etc.)
+- Easy integration with standard metrics backends

 ## Concepts and notation